 I know Graham Greene was a bit annoyed at being categorized as a “Catholic writer” rather than as a writer who happened to be Catholic, but the ending of this novel makes it hard to escape that classification.
 It was obvious the whole time that the book was moving toward Chavel’s redemption by death, though the path was unclear.

 Sadly, for me, the ending didn’t excite me as much as the rest of the book.
 It was a bit too convenient for my taste.
 And now I’m thinking of another “Catholic” writer whose stories always moved toward redemption but whose endings were less . . . uh . . . convenient: Flannery O’Connor.
-Remember the ending to “A Good Man is Hard to Find,” “Good Country People,” “Everything that Rises Must Converge.”
+Remember the ending to “A Good Man is Hard to Find,” to “Good Country People,” to “Everything that Rises Must Converge.”
 O’Connor had the ability to execute her theme of redemption in shocking and upsetting ways.
 Always unexpected, her endings were perfect, both stylistically and in the context of the story.
 Though I loved reading The Tenth Man, I will never dwell on its resolution.
 It wasn’t shocking.
 It wasn’t strong.
 It is forgettable when compared to the rest of the story.
 And isn’t that a shame when the theme is redemption?